heroku/node-heroku-client/README.md

 ### Generating documentation

-Documentation for heroku-client is auto-generated from [the resources manifest](https://github.com/heroku/node-heroku-client/blob/development/lib/resources.js).
+Documentation for heroku-client is auto-generated from [the API schema](https://github.com/jclem/node-heroku-client/blob/development/lib/schema.js).
 Docs are generated like so:

 ```bash